nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

     - need to be kept in a paragraph
     - move to top when useful
         - log when useful or parse logs
+- make a script to autogenerate the information about zet cmd actions

 ` zet/20221007043259/README.md `